tinegachris/course_zephyr_rtos_rpi_4b/chapter_02_introduction_to_zephyr/lab.md

 *** Booting Zephyr OS build v4.2.99 ***
 Hello World! qemu_x86
 ```

+**Note on Versioning:** The version number `v4.2.99` indicates a development version of Zephyr.
+A `.99` patch level is often used for builds from the main development branch rather than a stable release.

 If you see this output, your development environment is working correctly!